 When fertilizing near a body of water do not fertilize within 10 feet of any waterway (ocean, lakes, streams, ponds).
 For more tips on fertilizing responsibility near waterways visit here.

 What about Milorganite's Phosphorous?

 The slow-moving phosphorus in Milorganite stays in the soil for the plants to use.
-University tests in the soil of Florida show that Milorganite’s phosphorus is available to the plants but does not move into the groundwater.
+University tests in the soil of Florida show that Milorganite’s phosphorus is available to the plant but does not move into the groundwater.

-Does Milorganite contain Pharmaceuticals?
+Does Milorganite contain pharmaceuticals?

 Milorganite's Safety Data Sheet (SDS)